microsoft/WhatTheHack/xxx-Bronze-Silver-Gold-Using-Synapse-and-Databricks/README.md

 - Your own Azure subscription with Owner access
 - Willingness to learn from your colleagues
 - A wicked' cool Teams background.
+There will be prizes for each day.

 ## Contributors